 This is just too rich.
 Ralph Northam in blackface… or is he the one in the KKK hood?
-Now, let’s sit back and watch how long the PC statute of limitation is for Democrats compared to that for Republicans.
+Now, let’s sit back and watch how long the PC statute of limitations is for Democrats compared to that for Republicans.

 Entirely predictably, Republicans have called for Northam’s resignation: “Racism has no place in Virginia,” said RPV Chairman Jack Wilson.
 “These pictures are wholly inappropriate.
 If Governor Northam appeared in blackface or dressed in a KKK robe, he should resign immediately.”

 Northam issued what is surely a sincere apology: